SUMMARY

 value proposition

-We help International hikers to access affordable, beautiful, safe, and convenient hikes near the city by providing an end-to-end hiking experience.
+We help international hikers discover affordable, scenic, safe, and convenient hikes near the city by offering a seamless end-to-end hiking experience.